cloudmesh-book/book-latex-2018/section/mapreduce/hadoop-installation.md

 	$ wget -c --header "Cookie: oraclelicense=accept-securebackup-cookie" "http://download.oracle.com/otn-pub/java/jdk/8u161-b12/2f38c3b165be4555a1fa6e98c45e0808/jdk-8u161-linux-x64.tar.gz"
 	$ tar xvzf jdk-8u161-linux-x64.tar.gz

+can we not just create a script and host this in github?

 ## INSTALLATION OF HADOOP (use not all caps)

 First we will take a look on how to install Hadoop 2.6.0 on Ubuntu 16.04.
 We may